-In his spare time, the native Upper Bavarian is often drawn back to the mountains.
-In addition to the Chiemgau Alps, he has already conquered the Pamir Mountains, the Himalayas and the Kilimanjaro.
-In contrast, he uses the lowlands to play regularly with his Ultimate Frisbee team.
+In his free time, the native of Upper Bavaria is often drawn back to the mountains.
+In addition to the Chiemgau Alps, he has conquered the Pamir Mountains, the Himalayas and Mount Kilimanjaro.He uses the lowlands, on the other hand, to regularly play Ultimate Frisbee with his team.

 Join our Book Release: Sun Wind & Wires 28.11.2023

 The Atlas of an Energy System in Transition combines energy industry expertise with the captivating aesthetics of Ellery Studio.
 The book will be launched online on December 7, 2023.
 More